signorpipo/wle-pp/wle_pp/wle_pp_bundle/README.md

   - add the `pp-gateway` component to your scene
     - this components have some flags and options to customize the PP library behavior at runtime
     - some of these flags are meant for development and should be disabled when u want to release your app!
     - you have to fill in some fields in this component by either specifying an object in your scene or a resource like a material or a mesh
       - for the meshes this should be quite trivial, since they are the default ones in the engine
       - for the materials you might have to create some
         - for example the `Flat Transparent No Depth` is a material that does not perform depth checks
       - for the scene objects, you can mostly pick the ones u should already find in a default Wonderland Engine project, but some needs to be created
         - u need to create a `Reference Space`, which is just an empty object that must be a children of the `Player` and has every other player objects (like the `Eyes` or the `Hands`) as children
           - this will be used to adjust, for example, the player height
           - u should not change this transform directly since it is already managed by the library
           - if u need to add your own offsets to the reference space of the player, the approach would be:
             - add an object to the `Reference Space` parent
             - set the `Reference Space` object as a child of this newly created object
             - use the new object to offset the reference space
             - this way, u will be sure that every objects under `Reference Space` will always have all the offsets applied to them
         - u will have to create a `Head` object, on which u have to add the `pp-set-head-local-transform`
         - it would be best to change the component on the `Hands` from the default `input` to `pp-set-hand-local-transform`
           - this component takes into consideration the `Fix Forward` flag found on the `pp-gateway` component
+  - make type extensions available to typescript, so that using them do not cause type errors
+    - u have to add this import somewhere in your code where your `tsconfig.json` can see it (usually inside your `js` or `src` folder)
+      - `import "wle-pp/add_type_extensions_to_typescript";`
+    - if the `tsconfig.json` can see the file where this has been imported, it should be available everywhere without the need to import it in every file where u use a type extension
+    - u don't actually need to do this if u don't plan to use the type extensions

 My advice is, if possible, to start by using a `PP` template project like the default one, which can be found [here](https://github.com/signorpipo/wle-ppefault).
 You can also just give a look at it to better understand how to setup your own project properly.